mobiusklein/psims/docs/source/controlled_vocabulary/controlled_vocabulary.rst

 .. automodule:: psims.controlled_vocabulary.controlled_vocabulary

-:mod:`psims` uses several controlled vocabularies to name specific entities controlled externally from the file formats being written to make them update-able without needing to modify the schema for many domain-specific changes.
+:mod:`psims` uses controlled vocabularies to refer to externally controlled and organized terms to describe the entities being written about in the file formats it produces.
+These domain-specific vocabularies can be updated independently from the file schemas for faster update and maintenance life cycles.

 The :class:`~.ControlledVocabulary` type represents a parsed and interpreted controlled vocabulary, a collection of :class:`~psims.controlled_vocabulary.entity.Entity` objects.

 .. autoclass:: ControlledVocabulary